-Covid: Boris Johnson attacks anti-vaccine 'mumbo jumbo'
+Covid: Anti-vaccine campaigns are mumbo jumbo, says PM

 And nearly 83% have had a second dose, while 60% have had their booster or third primary dose.

-Mr Johnson, speaking on a visit to a vaccination centre in Northampton, said: "I want to say to the anti-vax campaigners, the people who are putting this mumbo jumbo on social media: they are completely wrong.
+Mr Johnson, who was speaking while on a visit to a vaccination centre in Northampton, said: "I want to say to the anti-vax campaigners, the people who are putting this mumbo jumbo on social media: they are completely wrong.

 "You haven't heard me say that before, because I think it's important we have a voluntary approach in this country and we're going to keep a voluntary approach."